davidtchiu/davidtchiu.github.io/teaching/cs161.thu/lab4.orca/index.md

 - You need to implement two constructors:

-  - A default constructor should set the sales tax rate to 6.5% (input as a `double`: 0.065).
-Set all other counters (keep reading) to zero.
+  - A default constructor should set the sales tax rate to 6.5% (a `double` variable storing 0.065).
+Set all other variables to zero.

   - A second constructor should take a single argument as input (the sales tax rate).
 Your code should ensure that a valid rate was entered (i.e., can't be negative).
 If a rate is detected as being invalid, you should default the rate to 6.5%.